Key Takeaways

 Consultation

 The first step of your journey to obtain a narrower nose is your initial consultation with Dr Doyle.
-During this consultation, you will discuss your goals for undergoing wide nose rhinoplasty and Dr Doyle will determine if you meet the eligibility criteria for the procedure.
+During this consultation, you will discuss your surgical goals for undergoing wide nose rhinoplasty, and Dr Doyle will determine if you meet the eligibility criteria for the procedure.

 Dr Doyle will explain the details of the wide nose rhinoplasty procedure along with the benefits and risks of it so that you can decide if it is the right choice for you.

-It is strongly recommended that you are completely honest and candid with Dr Doyle when discussing your expectations and goals for the surgery.
-This will allow him to ensure that the desired results are achieved.
+It is strongly recommended that you are completely honest and candid with Dr Doyle when discussing your expectations and surgical goals for the surgery.
+This will allow him to ensure that the preferred results are acquired.
 If they cannot be achieved solely by narrowing a wide or broad nose, he may recommend other associated procedures you can undergo at the same time to meet your expectations.
 This may include cosmetic traditional rhinoplasty, tip rhinoplasty, nostril reduction surgery and medically necessary septoplasty surgery.

 At your initial consultation, Dr Doyle will discuss with you the options available, and you can select the one which you prefer.
-He will discuss how to achieve the best results, surgical techniques, recovery time and the longevity of your results.
-You will also have a comprehensive discussion regarding risk and complications associated with wide nose surgery.
+He will discuss how to achieve your preferred results, surgical techniques, recovery time, and how to maintain your results.
+You will also have a comprehensive discussion regarding risks and complications associated with wide nose surgery.

 Pre-Procedure